symfony/symfony-docs/components/expression_language.rst

 .. caution::

     When using variables in expressions, avoid passing untrusted data into the array of variables.
-If you can't avoid that, sanitize non-alphanumeric characters in untrusted data to prevent malicious users from injecting control characters and altering the expression.
+If you cannot avoid that, sanitize non-alphanumeric characters in untrusted data to prevent malicious users from injecting control characters and altering the expression.